Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Related Work

-Many frameworks aim to simplify the development of LLM-enabled programs~(see survey \cite{liu2023prompting}).
-However, ours is unique in leveraging the full power of nondeterministic programming to integrate prompts with general computations, while also allowing arbitrarily advanced search logic to be specified independently.
+Many existing frameworks aim at bridging prompting and programming and facilitating the development of LLM-enabled software (see survey~\cite{prompting-frameworks-survey}).
+Ours is unique in leveraging the full power of nondeterministic programming to integrate prompts with general computations, while allowing arbitrarily advanced search logic to be specified independently.
 It is also the first to identify and address the challenge of treating few-shot examples as \emph{grounded} and \emph{evolvable} program components, deserving of their own language.

-The DSPy framework~\cite{khattab2024dspy} allows building LLM pipelines by composing declarative modules with natural-language--typed signatures.
+Languages such as LMQL~\cite{beurer2023prompting} and SGLang~\cite{zheng2024sglang} enable guiding LLM inference by enforcing strict answer templates, within a single completion.
+They naturally complement our framework, which allows orchestrating multiple requests.
+The DSPy framework~\cite{khattab2024dspy} allows building LLM pipelines by composing declarative modules with natural-language typed signatures.
 Notably, it allows automatically optimizing prompts and examples based on an objective function, drawing a similarity to backpropagation-based learning frameworks such as PyTorch~\cite{paszke2019pytorch}, and inspiring our own self-improvement mechanism.
 DSPy's separation of LLM computations into \emph{signatures} and \emph{optimizable modules} parallels our own separation of \emph{queries} and \emph{prompting policies}.
-However, absent a corresponding distinction at the higher level at which such modules are composed (as achieved by our \emph{strategies} and \emph{search policies}), it only supports primitive forms of search---as do virtually all existing LLM frameworks.
+However, absent a corresponding distinction at the higher level at which such modules are composed (as achieved by our \emph{strategies} and \emph{search policies}), it only supports primitive forms of search, as do other LLM orchestration frameworks such as LangGraph~\cite{langgraph} and Mellea~\cite{mellea_docs} (Appendix~\ref{ap:llm-programming-extra}).

-The LMQL language~\cite{beurer2023prompting} enables guiding LLMs by enforcing precise answer templates during inference.
-It naturally complements our framework, which orchestrates multiple requests.